 Stephen Barber: Artaud’s Last Work & Artaud the Mômo

 ist Autor von 25 Büchern, darunter sieben Romane.
-Kürzlich erschienen: White Noise Ballrooms und Film's Ghosts.
-Tatsumi Hijikata's Butoh and the Transmutation of 1960s Japan.
+Kürzlich erschienen: White Noise Ballrooms und The Projectionists.
+Eadweard Muybridge and the Future Projections of the Moving Image.
 Seine Bücher wurden vielfach ausgezeichnet und in diverse Sprachen übersetzt.
 The Independent newspaper (London) nannte ihn »den gefährlichsten Mann Europas«.